voxpupuli/puppet-icinga2/README.md

 ```

 The parameter `fingerprint` is optional and new since v2.1.0.
 It's used to validate the certificate of the CA host.
-A fingerprint can be got by `openssl x509 -noout -fingerprint -sha1 -inform pem -in master.crt` on the master host.
+You can get the fingerprint via `openssl x509 -noout -fingerprint -sha256 -inform pem -in master.crt` on the master host.
+(Icinga2 versions before 2.12.0 require '-sha1' as digest algorithm.)

 ### Config Objects